Cordylancistrus

-Cordylancistrus is a genus of suckermouth armored catfish native to South America.
+Cordylancistrus is a genus of freshwater ray-finned fishes belonging to the family Loricariidae, the suckermouth armoured catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+This genus is found in South America.
 It is much the same as Chaetostoma.
 The few differences are a wider head, longer cheek odontodes, and plates on the snout.
 Cordylancistrus can be found in rivers and streams high in the Andes, from Venezuela to Colombia.

 Species

 There are currently 7 recognized species in this genus: